gbegus/DeepPhonologyTool/README.md

 ## Get training checkpoints

 You should see trained checkpoints in your directory soon after you submit the second Google form.
 The training will go on for 24-72 hours (on a K80, 1080Ti, or 2080Ti).
 If you need more time, you can resubmit the request.

+## Suggestions

+We're happy to hear suggestions for improving the tool.
+If you have a specific request for a particular architecture modification, email begus@berkeley.edu.